 Tacent is collection of C++ source files designed to be the basis for a game engine or other interactive project.
 Tacent is being released under the permissive MIT-style ISC licence.
 Originally the code was the backbone of the Tactile 3D project.

-Visual Studio 2015 Community Edition is being used to compile and run unit tests.
+Visual Studio 2017 Community Edition is used to compile and run unit tests.
 Selective improvements to take advantage of C++11 features have been made.

 Browse the Source